jwelsch/CommandLineLib/README.md

 * Optional: AcceptableValues, Description, Groups, Optional, Ordinal, RangeMax, RangeMin, ShortName
 ***
 ## Named Parameters
+Named parameters are what are passed into the constructor of the attribute.
+The following are the supported named parameters.
+Note that not all named parameters are supported by all attributes.
 ### AcceptableValues
 Array of the only values that the argument can be.
 ### Description